 In addition, employers will continue to need machinists who have a wide range of skills and are capable of using modern production techniques in a machine shop.
 As manufacturers invest in new equipment, modify production techniques and implement product design changes more rapidly, they will continue to rely heavily on experienced machinists.

 Successful applicants will have good communication skills (writing and reading), mechanical aptitude and good hand-eye coordination.
-A math skills assessment is required for entry into the program.

 Training is conveniently located at Community College of Philadelphia's West Regional Center.